-For more than 100 years, we have been making strategic investments in California agriculture and real estate development.
-We currently have three real estate development projects in California.
-These projects include multi-family housing and single-family homes comprising approximately 260 completed rental units and another approximately 1,500 units in various stages of planning and development.
+For more than 100 years, we have been making strategic investments in California agriculture and real estate.
+We currently have an interest in three real estate development projects in California.
+These projects include multi-family housing and single-family homes comprising 256 completed rental units and another approximately 1,150 units in various stages of planning and development.

-Fiscal Year 2019 Highlights and Recent Developments
+Fiscal Year 2020 Highlights and Recent Developments

-On November 10, 2015, we entered into a joint venture with The Lewis Group of Companies ("Lewis") for the residential development of our East Area I real estate development project.
+We are equal partners in a joint venture with The Lewis Group of Companies ("Lewis") for the residential development of our East Area I real estate development project.
 To consummate the transaction, we formed Limoneira Lewis Community Builders, LLC (the "LLCB" or "Joint Venture").
-The first phase of the project broke ground to commence mass grading on November 8, 2017.
-Project plans include approximately 632 residential units in Phase 1.
-The Joint Venture received lot deposits from national homebuilders in fiscal year 2018 and initial lot sales representing a total of 210 residential units closed in fiscal year 2019.
-The Joint Venture closed on an additional 33 lots in the first quarter of fiscal year 2020.
+The first phase of the project broke ground to commence mass grading in November 2017.
+The Joint Venture has closed on lot sales representing 354 units from inception through October 31, 2020.